GitauHarrison/notes/web_development/personal_blog/6_flask_bootstrap.md

 ![Short Content with Footer](/images/short_content.png)

-To achieve this, I will create my own styles in a `styles.css`.
+To achieve this, I will create my own styles in a `styles.css` file.
 Let us create this file inside the css folder:

 ```python
 $ touch app/static/css/styles.css